+5.12.x UE Unaware Positioning

 UE Unaware Positioning applies to the regulatory location service.
 When UE Unaware Positioning is required by LCS Client/AF, if the UE is in CM_IDLE or RRC_INACTIVE state, the UE cannot be paged during the positioning procedure.
 In this case, the 5GC provides the latest stored UE location information to the LCS Client/AF if the requested LCS QoS can be achieved.
 If the UE is in CM_CONNECTED state, the LMF selects Uplink Positioning method to obtain UE location.

-Editor's note: How to support user unaware positioning is FFS.
+5.12.y User Unaware Positioning

+User Unaware Positioning applies to the regulatory location service.
+When User Unaware Positioning is required by LCS Clieng/AF, the GMLC skips the POI check, overrides the user location consent and allows the location request.